 From the beginning this has been a volunteer-run community-based organization.
 Without the assistance of many talented volunteers and the hard work of our amazing artisans globally, this enterprise would have closed shop far too soon.

-Yobel now partners globally and locally with over 20 different non-profits and social entrepreneurs producing fair trade items that directly affect lives by empowering people through business and trade and provide freedom from less dignified working situations.
+Yobel now partners globally and locally with over 20 different non-profits and social entrepreneurs producing fair trade items and ethical gifts that directly affect lives by empowering people through business and trade and provide freedom from less dignified working situations.
 Yobel loves our calling to daily inspire awareness and promote justice throughout our community and world.

 Yobel could not do this work alone.
 As mentioned in our history, our Friends (globally, locally) are committed to seeing individuals set free from many kinds of injustice and poverty, both of body and spirit.
 Some examples by nation:

 Kolkata, India - Seeing women set free from sexual exploitation in the largest Red Light district

 Phnom Penh, Cambodia - Seeing vulnerable and exploited women receive healing and hope

 Colorado Springs, CO - Restoring minor victims of sex-trafficking to innocence